Otto Dix, Suicide in the Trenches — big toe on the trigger.

 Historically, this trope might be Newer Than They Think.
 There is a long literary tradition ofglorifying war: bravery, discipline, manliness,martyrdom and the right of thestrong to take from the weak.
 As photographs, film and other forms of mass media from the front became more and more common, the newer trope became more and more mainstream, eventually making said tradition obsolete — it's easier to glorify war when you can't see it up close.

-The earliest recognized instance of widespread belief in this trope is probably the Thirty Years' War, which dragged on forever, ruined the German states, and involved such frequent changes of alliances that nobody was really sure why anyone was fighting anybody.
+Though isolated examples of this date back to The Renaissance (in non-fiction), the earliest recognized instance of widespread belief in this trope is probably the Thirty Years' War, which dragged on forever, ruined the German states, and involved such frequent changes of alliances that nobody was really sure why anyone was fighting anybody.
 The mass armies' constant need to raid the populace for conscripts and food meant that it directly affected a large segment of the population when before, wars had largely passed the vast majority of the people by.
 As a result, several artists of the period depicted war as a distinctly nasty experience, and popular accounts like sayings seem to confirm a rather gloomy attitude.
 However, after the Thirty Years' War ended, European militaries grew smaller and wars further from the people (until the Napoleonic Wars, at least), and the trope receded.